billspat/ewx_collector/README.rst

+This is a python package for use only with the MSU Enviroweather data collection system for Personal Weather stations.

-Functions to manage scheduled and structure data acquisition from personal weather station APIs for database storage, based on https://github.com/billspat/multiweatherapi
+It includes methods to manage scheduled and structure data acquisition from commerical weather station APIs for database storage, based on https://github.com/billspat/multiweatherapi

 Status